 A bipolar personality disorder is sometimes accompanied by other mental disorders such as mood disorders, anxiety disorders, etc. The label borderline personality disorder is somewhat inaccurate and misleading.
 However, to date, a more accurate term is not yet formulated.
 Thus, experts still use the existing label.

 A histrionic personality disorder is characterized by attention seeking behavior and emotionality.
 A person who has histrionic personality disorder tends to be the center of attention and would feel uncomfortable when unappreciated.
 People with this disorder tend to draw the attention of new acquaintances enthusiastically through flirtatiousness.
 But if they don’t get the attention they want, they tend to be dramatic to make themselves noticeable in any social situation.

-People with histrionic may also become easily bored with usual routine.
+People with histrionic may also become easily bored with the usual routine.
 They tend to immediately satisfy their wants.
-They also have poor enthusiasm on everything they do.
-Because of this, they may find difficulty in establishing long term relationship.
+They also have poor enthusiasm for everything they do.
+Because of this, they may find difficulty in establishing a long-term relationship.

 Some people call it “narcissist personality disorder” or “narcissist personality”.
 However, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) formally called it a narcissistic personality disorder.
 The essential feature of this disorder is the long pattern of grandiosity and demand for constant admiration while lacking empathy.
 But people with narcissistic personality disorder are vulnerable to any form of criticism.

 A narcissistic personality disorder can negatively affect a person in many ways.
 A person with this mental disorder may fail in their relationship, job, academic, and financial undertakings.
 Because people with this disorder always demand attention and admiration, people may consider them self-centered.